UWO-Aero-Design/first-commit/git-intro/instructions.md

 * `git push --force origin branch-name`

-And now the push will work. **Don't make a merge request yet though!** We wanna do one last thing before that so we can really drill down interactive rebasing.
-Just continue to the next section for now.
+And now the push will work. **Don't make a merge request yet though!** Just continue to the next section for now.

 ## **HELPME.md**